 “I’m thinking of paying my mortgage off early.
 Being debt free would feel great, but is this a good strategy?
 Should I be investing those extra dollars instead?”

 Paying off your mortgage is an exciting accomplishment and feels like a huge burden being lifted – you’re finally free from that monthly payment!
-Keep in mind that debt is both financial and emotional, but as we dig into the numbers, we find out that paying the mortgage faster might not be the shortest path to financial independence.
+Keep in mind that debt is both financial and emotional, and these principles must be adapted to current interest rates, but as we dig into the numbers, we find out that paying the mortgage faster might not be the shortest path to financial independence.

 By paying your mortgage faster, what are you saving?